LMI Calculator Australia 2026

 What Is Lenders Mortgage Insurance (LMI)?

-Lenders Mortgage Insurance is a one-off insurance premium that protects the lender — not you — if you default on your home loan and the property sells for less than the outstanding balance.
+Lenders Mortgage Insurance is a one-off insurance premium that protects the lender, not you, if you default on your home loan and the property sells for less than the outstanding balance.
 Despite the name, LMI does not cover the borrower.
 You pay the premium, and if anything goes wrong, the lender claims against the policy.

-LMI is required when you borrow more than 80% of the property value — in other words, when your loan-to-value ratio (LVR) exceeds 80%.
+LMI is required when you borrow more than 80% of the property value, in other words, when your loan-to-value ratio (LVR) exceeds 80%.
 The smaller your deposit, the higher your LVR, and the higher the LMI premium.

 It's a one-off premium that can range from $5,000 to $40,000+ depending on your loan amount and deposit size.
-Most Australian lenders let you add LMI to your loan balance (capitalise it) rather than paying it upfront at settlement, which spreads the cost over the life of the loan — but means you pay interest on the LMI amount too.
+Most Australian lenders let you add LMI to your loan balance (capitalise it) rather than paying it upfront at settlement, which spreads the cost over the life of the loan, but means you pay interest on the LMI amount too.

 For a full breakdown of how LMI works, read the NestPath LMI guide.